 - In the form that is displayed, click the product image: the file picker is opened to modify the product image.
 This is the expected operating mode.

 Checking the checked-out element back in

 Now that the modifications have been made and tested, we are going to check the window back into the repository.
-Then, your modifications will be made accessible to the other developers.
+The other developers will be able to access your changes.

-- On the "SCM" pane, in the "Current element" group, click "Check in".
-The following window is displayed:
+- On the "SCM" tab, in the "Current element" group, click "Check in".
+The following window appears:

 This window is used to:

-- find out the modifications made by comparing the element from the repository with the checked out element ("My Modif...").
+- view the changes made by comparing the element from the repository with the checked out element ("My Modif...").

 You can compare an element with one of its earlier versions.
 This allows you to compare the code in order to retrieve a code section that was "lost" or accidentally deleted by another developer.

 - access the history of the element in the repository ("Properties...").